-The style of card will dictate the type of saying or sentiment to include.
+The style of the card will dictate the type of saying or sentiment to include.

 Matching the Easter sentiment or saying to a handmade card is very important.
-An amusing or funny saying may look incongruous on a classic or traditional religious Easter card, whereas it would be totally appropriate on a cute or light hearted design.
+An amusing or funny saying may look incongruous on a classic or traditional religious Easter card, whereas it would be totally appropriate for a cute or light-hearted design.

 Tip – Why not use a sentiment or saying as the inspiration for the design of the card.
 While this may seem 'back-to-front' it can be an effective way of perfectly matching a sentiment to a card design.

 There are many different types of Easter card sayings.
 Some of the most effective are general Thinking of You and Best Wishes type sentiments that are suitable for many different styles of card.
 Here are some more specific ideas: